darklab8/blog/blog/articles/article_detailed/article_shortest_paths/article.md

 That was a success!
 With receiving still same values, the calculating was way faster just with the touch of a very simple Golang paralelism using go routines and channels to collect the result.
 We went from 2 minutes and 20 seconds (technically 1 minute) to the achieved 6 seconds results for 2218 vertixes, and 30250 edges, which was very satisfying and 34 times faster.
 [The same code can be found in Github folders](https://github.com/darklab8/blog/tree/master/blog/articles/article_detailed/article_shortest_paths/trades)

 ## Onwards!
-Towards optimizations leading to final version.
+Towards final optimizations.

 ![]({{.StaticRoot}}shortest_paths/onwards.jpg)